 KEY POINTS

-2. Some dogs may show no symptoms of excessive liver copper.
-Others develop vomiting, diarrhea, weight loss and even yellowing skin due to liver cell toxicity.
+• Symptoms of CSD include vomiting, diarrhea, weight loss and yellowing skin due to liver cell toxicity.
+Some dogs show no symptoms at all.

 OVERVIEW

-Excessive amounts of copper are toxic enough to kill liver cells.
-When enough cells die, liver function is compromised and the dog starts to show symptoms of liver failure.
+High levels of stored copper are toxic to liver cells.
+If enough cells die, the liver can’t function well.

 Bedlington Terrier dog